-Today, cannabis is becoming more widely accepted and used, with tons of questions still surrounding its effects on our bodies.
-As we know, cannabis is most often cited for its psychoactive properties and the intoxicated feeling most users experience after ingesting.
+Cannabis is becoming more generally recognized and utilized today, yet there are still many unanswered concerns about its impact on our health.
+As we all know, cannabis is most famous for its psychoactive qualities and the euphoric sensation that most users get after consuming it.

-There is no specific answer because your experience will be completely different from that of the person next to you due to countless reasons.
+There is no definitive response since, for a variety of reasons, your experience will be vastly different from that of the person smoking next to you.

 Why does weed make people high?

-THC also slows down communication between the brain and the rest of the body, which gives cannabis its calming effect.
-Eventually, THC is broken down and excreted in urine and stool.
+THC also inhibits communication between the brain and the rest of the body, which is why cannabis is so relaxing.
+THC is eventually broken down and passed through urine and feces.

-Cannabis users often promote the positive effects of being high.
-These sensations can include:
+Cannabis users frequently praise the advantages of being high.
+These feelings may include: